elotroalex/chiens/_texts/translation.md

 - but maybe you do not know who I am: veto, veto, not a bad thing
 - No, it's veto, veto
 - {: .pr} it does not tell you anything, I see that it does not tell you anything.
 And yet, at my bark, the mouths stop talking, the legs cease their wandering, the world is scarred with bounds, bristles with obstacles, veto, veto
-- I am the compressor, the repressor, the stage manager
+- I am the compressor, the suppressor, the stage manager
-- I'm The Great Prohibitor
+- I'm The Great Prohibiter
 - let me explain
 - {:.pr} Well, it had been ascertained in high places that there had been for some time dreadful absurd consuming, unforeseen insane gifts, a largess of liberality, indulgences and permissions, all things undoubtedly disturbing the fragile economy, so fragile, fragile to the bounded universe
 - bounded
 - and it was then that I was summoned.
-Prohibitor, The Great Prohibitor
+Prohibiter, The Great Prohibiter
-- I am The Great Prohibitor, do you understand?
+- I am The Great Prohibiter, do you understand?
 - He who reigns, reins, restraints, retains and constraints.
 - {:.pr} the negative order, defense personified, the eloquent handcuff, the jail lock, the gag to the well-hung tongue, the less which is the contrary of more, the stop which is the exact opposite true of movement, not the station,